Skip to main content

 Q: What’s the cost of living in Cyprus compared to home?
 What is cheap or expensive in particular?

 A: It evens out to about the same, in my opinion.
-It can appear expensive, especially buying clothes as Cyprus does not have as many ‘cheap shops’ and even clothes sections in supermarkets are much more expensive that in the UK.
+It can appear expensive, especially buying clothes, as Cyprus does not have as many ‘cheap shops’ and even clothes sections in supermarkets are much more expensive than in the UK.
 Electric bills are high in summer and winter, but other utility bills are much lower.

 Grocery shopping is similarly priced if you shop around and buy local brands and produce.
-Internationally recognised brands are all available but can prices can be very high.
+Internationally recognised brands are all available, but prices can be very high.

 Q: What are the locals like; do you mix mainly with other expats?